 If you choose to make an appointment, there will be a confidential space for you.
 I believe in creating a trusting relationship that will provide a safe space in which I hope you will feel accepted and understood.
 Together we can work to help gain a better understanding of your thoughts and feelings in a non judgmental space.
 I value providing a safe, reflective counselling space where you can be heard, understood and where your needs are met.

-I work with bereavement, relationship issues including GSRD, separation, divorce, loss, stress, anxiety, depression and any difficulty you need to bring.
+I work with anxiety, bereavement, relationship issues including GSRD, separation, divorce, loss, depression, trauma, abuse, suicidal thoughts or any difficulty you need to bring.
 Counselling is about you and what you need at this time.

 If you have any questions about counselling and how I may be able to help you please do get in touch.

 You may choose to book an initial assessment to see if you feel that we could work together, this is £25 for 30 mins.
 If you have already decided you would like to work with me, you can book an hour session.
-All subsequent sessions are charged at a standard fee of £40 for an hour and are payable in advance.
+All subsequent sessions are charged at a standard fee of £40 for 55 mins and are payable in advance.

 To book an appointment you can contact me via the website, email, text or phone, whatever feels right for you.
 I aim to get back to you as soon as possible, usually the same day.
 Flexible appointments can be made to suit you.